shuyangsun/cpp_notes/README.md

 * When the compiler sees a template definition, it determines which names are dependent.
 If a name is dependent, looking for its declaration is postponed until instantiation time.
 * Names that do not depend on a template argument are treated like names that are not in templates; they must be in scope at the point of definition.
+* If a declaration is found, that declaration is used even if a "better" declaration might be found later.

+#### 26.3.3 Point-of-Instantiation Binding